nlesc-nano/CAT/docs/4_optional.rst

         :Parameter:     * **Type** - :class:`float`, optional
                         * **Default value** – ``None``

-        The probability that each new core dummy atom will be picked at random.
+        The probability that each new core anchor atom will be picked at random.

         Can be used in combination with ``"uniform"`` and ``"cluster"`` to introduce a certain degree of randomness (*i.e.* entropy).